Jasonblalack/zyngapoker/Installation.md

 ### Linux

 To install Python 3 use your package manager on that system.
 On Debian based systems like Ubuntu you typically use `apt-get` for the installation.
 Normally there is also a package "Python3 Setup Tools".
-Be sure to install this, too.
-It offers you the friendly `easy_install` tool.
+Currently this does not seem to work because of a transition of `setuptools` to Python3.
+A working alternative is the method using `distribute` as explained below.

 ### Windows